soar-telescope/goodman_pipeline/docs/change_history.rst

 V1.2.0 Unreleased
 ^^^^^^^^^^^^^^^^^
+- Changed install instruction with exact steps and commands instead of referencing documentation.
 - Improved method to detect saturated images.
 Added a table with the *half full well* for all the readout modes possible and created a method to easily retrieve the value.
 This is a big improvement since in earlier versions the